 The scanning session proceeded with four blocks consisting of 275 fMRI acquisitions.
-For the analyses of this paper we concatenated the four blocks and subtracted the mean of each block. $D=18$ lateralized regions of interest (ROIs) were selected on the basis of prior findings using this task \citep{bornstein2012dissociating,bornstein2013cortical} as those most sensitive to one or more of the identified representations of sequential s tructure (dorsal and ventral striatum, hippocampus), to the degree of conflict between the representations (anterior cingulate cortex), or to the stimulus content (scene images; ventral visual stream regions).
+For the analyses of this paper we concatenated the four blocks and subtracted the mean of each block. $D=18$ lateralized regions of interest (ROIs) were selected on the basis of prior findings using this task \citep{bornstein2012dissociating,bornstein2013cortical} as those most sensitive to one or more of the identified representations of sequential structure (dorsal and ventral striatum, hippocampus), to the degree of conflict between the representations (anterior cingulate cortex), or to the stimulus content (scene images; ventral visual stream regions).
+The observed time series correspond to the preprocessed and standardized blood-oxygen-level-dependent (BOLD) signals recorded from each of the selected brain regions, serving as proxies for local neural activity across time.
 We scaled each dimension $d=1, \dots, D$, to have variance one.
 In our analysis, we seek to identify distinct regimes of functional connectivity that can be mapped onto cognitive interpretation -- specifically, to identify the manner in which multiple representations combine to control behavior.
 Since we do not have prior information on the cognitive states that are manifested during the experiment, we assumed that the number of the states is unknown, as well as the latent learning structure driving the switching of regimes.
 We set the hyperparameters of the model as described in Section \ref{sec:study_structured_precision} and ran MCMC chains with 4000 iterations, 1200 of which were discarded as burn-in.